 Hotel tips for Hamburg: These hotels are a good starting point for your explorations explorations

-Holiday Inn - Hamburg - HafenCity, an IHG Hotel (advertising link) Important: The webinar and Website Master Class are in German language!: New hotel directly at the S-Bahn and U-Bahn station HafenCity, a few minutes walk to the Speicherstadt and the Elbphilharmonie.
+Holiday Inn - Hamburg - HafenCity, an IHG Hotel (advertising link): New hotel directly at the S-Bahn and U-Bahn station HafenCity, a few minutes walk to the Speicherstadt and the Elbphilharmonie.

 5. Heidelberg: The Most Sublime Ruin and the Most Famous Walk in Germany

 The castle ruins high above the city is one of the most romantic places in Germany and testimony to an eventful past.
 You have to earn the famous postcard views of Heidelberg Castle and old town by hiking the Philosophenweg on the Heiligenberg .

 Germany's oldest and most famous university town is especially popular for its romantic atmosphere, its historic old town and its idyllic location on the Neckar river.
 The city is surrounded by forests, which invite for long walks.
 The most beautiful part of Heidelberg's old town is around the upper, eastern part of Main Street (Hauptstraße), where the Old Bridge, the university and the view of the castle form the cityscape.

 A ruin must be rightly situated, to be effective.

 This one could not have been better placed.

 All this already attracted the romantics of the late 18th and early 19th century to Heidelberg, first and foremost Johann Wolfgang von Goethe.
 The British painter William Turner contributed significantly to the Heidelberg boom with his famous paintings of the Heidelberg castle ruins.